How to Link the Three Financial Statements (Explained)

 Conclusion

-"Walk me through how the three financial statements link together" is the most important technical question you'll face in investment banking interviews.
-It appears everywhere—from first screens to final rounds—and a weak answer can eliminate you immediately regardless of your credentials.
+"Walk me through how the three financial statements link together" is the most important technical question you will face in investment banking interviews.
+It appears everywhere, from first screens to final rounds, and a weak answer can eliminate you immediately regardless of your credentials.

 The good news: this question is completely learnable.
 Unlike some interview questions that require creativity or deep industry knowledge, this is pure mechanics.
 With focused practice, anyone can master it.